brahianrosswill/ComfyUI-DGLS/README.md

-# ComfyUI - DGLS (Dynamic GPU Layer Swapping)
+# DGLS — Dynamic GPU Layer Swapping for ComfyUI

-Smart dynamic layer swapping between GPU and CPU for optimal inference performance with comprehensive mixed precision handling and copy-compute overlap optimization.
-Enables running much larger models on limited VRAM setups.
+Run larger diffusion models on limited VRAM by **smartly swapping layers between CPU and GPU** during inference.
+DGLS ships as two ComfyUI nodes: a **Model Loader** that extracts compute layers and a **Dynamic Swapping Loader** that manages on‑the‑fly layer placement, prefetching, and (optionally) copy/compute overlap.
+---
+## NOTE:

-NOTE: I am am actively bug testing this atm.
-The code is working, however I havent promoted this or written about it due to some tests I want to carry out.
-README is for an old version adn will be updated shortly
+This is still under development.
+I am actively bug testing this atm.
+It's fully working on RTX 2060 and 2080ti.
+I havent promoted this or written about it due to some tests I want to carry out.
+I am currently getting between 10-30% speed improvement compared to official node.

+---
 Currently only working with diffusion models.
-So any workflow with 'Load Diffusion Model' offical node should be fine with this swapped for it.
+So any workflow with 'Load Diffusion Model' official node should be fine with this swapped for it.
 OmniGen not working atm.
+---

-## Features
+## Highlights

-* **Inference Optimized**: Designed specifically for ComfyUI diffusion model inference
-* **Mixed Precision Support**: Handles multiple dtypes and precision casting
-* **Threading and Copy-Compute Overlap**: Background thread management with overlapped memory transfers
-* **Predictive Prefetching**: Intelligently predicts and preloads layers before they're needed
-* **Packed Transfers**: Optimizes large layer transfers using contiguous memory packing
+* **Drop‑in ComfyUI integration.** Adds two nodes under the **loaders** category: `DGLS Model Loader` and `Dynamic Swapping Loader`.
+* **Architecture‑aware layer extraction.** Handles Cosmos, FLUX, WAN 2.1/2.2, HunyuanVideo, SD3‑style stacks, and generic transformer layouts.
+* **Buffers‑on‑GPU / params‑on‑CPU design.** Small buffers remain on GPU; master parameter tensors live on CPU and are **rebound** to GPU storage just‑in‑time per layer (via an optimized `_reassign_param`), avoiding redundant cloning.
+* **Auto or manual GPU residency.** Leave it on **auto** (default) or pass an explicit comma‑separated `gpu_layer_indices` to pin chosen layers on GPU.
+* **Predictive prefetch.** Chooses the next `prefetch` layers in ring order; optional CUDA streams and a conservative CPU helper thread can overlap H2D copies with compute.
 * **CUDA Streams**: Uses CUDA streams to overlap memory transfers with computation
-* **Model Compatibility**: Supports Cosmos, Flux, Wan2.1, Wan2.2, HunyuanVideo, and generic transformer blocks.

-This memory management system maintains inference performance while dramatically reducing VRAM requirements through intelligent layer orchestration.

-## Performance

-Achieved a 30% reduction in speed compared to other offloading techniques in comfy.
+* **Target Casting**: Precision casting for specific Dtypes in  mixed layer models

+---

-## System Requirements
+## Requirements

-**GPU Compatibility**: CUDA-capable GPUs, tested on RTX 2060 and RTX 2080 Ti

-**Memory Requirements**:
-- **RAM**: 16GB minimum, 32GB recommended for large models
-- **RAM Speed**: 3200MHz+ recommended for optimal transfer speeds
-- **VRAM**: 6GB+ (enables inference of models that normally require 16GB+)
+* **ComfyUI** (CUDA‑enabled PyTorch).
+* **GPU:** Any CUDA‑capable GPU.
+* **System RAM:** 32GB+ recommended if you plan to enable overlap/pinning.
+16GB can work

+---

-## Installation
+## Installation (Custom Nodes)
-### ComfyUI Custom Nodes Installation

 1. Navigate to your ComfyUI custom nodes directory:
 ```bash